 Which important soft skills can be taught or enhanced through online training?
-Check the soft skills examples list below.
+See the soft skills examples list below.

 Teamwork is the one soft skill nobody can do without these days.
 Even freelancers who work at home and seldom see another person in the flesh need to develop their teamwork skills.
 Teamwork means cooperation, collaboration and taking the initiative when necessary.